Third Wednesday of each Month | 7:00 – 8:30 pm EST

-- How can the lens of interdependence help us understand our personal material conditions, along with the systems that produce those conditions?
+- How can the lens of interdependence help us understand the material workings and conditions of our society?

-- How does our Buddhist study and practice affect our action and engagement with the systems that create suffering?
+- How can our Buddhist practice influence our engagement within systems that create suffering?

 Learn more about Engaged Buddhism at the Zen Studies Society.